Objective: To evaluate the prognostic impact of diabetes mellitus (DM) in patients with heart failure and preserved ejection fraction (HFPEF)

-Setting Population of 386 consecutive patients from 11 healthcare establishments
+Setting: Population of 368 consecutive patients from 11 healthcare establishments

-Results The 96 diabetic patients (26%) were younger and had a higher prevalence of clinical coronary artery disease (CAD) than non-diabetic patients.
-Patients with DM had higher discharge prescription rates of ACE-inhibitors, calcium channel blockers, nitrates and statins.
-During the 5-year follow-up, 208 patients died (43.5%).
-DM was a potent independent predictor of 5-year overall mortality (HR 1.77, 95%CI 1.27-2.48, p=0.001).
-Compared to the expected survival of the age- and gender-matched general population, the 5-year survival of patients with DM was dramatically lower (32% vs. 79%).
-The 5-year relative survival (observed/expected survival) of diabetic patients was lower than that of the non-diabetic group (41% vs. 68%).
+Results: The 96 diabetic patients (26%) were younger and had a higher prevalence of clinical coronary artery disease (CAD) than non-diabetic patients.
+Patients with DM had higher discharge prescription rates of angiotensin-converting enzyme (ACE) inhibitors, calcium channel blockers, nitrates and statins.
+During the five-year follow-up, 208 patients died (43.5%).
+DM was a potent independent predictor of five-year overall mortality (HR 1.77, 95% CI 1.27 to 2.48, p = 0.001).
+Compared to the expected survival of the age-matched and gender-matched general population, the five-year survival of patients with DM was dramatically lower (32% vs 79%).
+The five-year relative survival (observed/expected survival) of diabetic patients was lower than that of the non-diabetic group (41% vs 68%).
 Cardiovascular causes were responsible for >60% of deaths in the DM group.
-DM was associated with an increased risk of death in patients with clinical CAD (HR 1.82, 95%CI 1.02-3.25, p=0.04), as well as in patients without clinical CAD (HR 1.85, 95%CI 1.22-2.82, p=0.004).
+DM was associated with an increased risk of death in patients with clinical CAD (HR 1.82, 95% CI 1.02 to 3.25, p = 0.04), as well as in patients without clinical CAD (HR 1.85, 95% CI 1.22 to 2.82, p = 0.004).

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.